arosecast/arc-old/_drafts/2016_01_04-month-in-review-december.md

 image: '/assets/blog/2015-12/thumb-mir-december.jpg'
 alt: This is the alt text for the image
 categories: Month-in-Review
-tags: illustration
+tags: Illustration Cats Literature Film/TV Music
 ---

+date:   2016-01-04 11:00:00 +0000

-<p class="intro">So, this has been a pretty big month.
-Not only in terms of the festive season, but I also <a href="/my-work/2015/12/01/welcome-to-a-rose-cast.html" title="A New Start | Welcome to A Rose Cast">relaunched my illustration and design business</a>.
-Which means I've been relearning how to do everything, but better than the first time around many years back.</p>
+<p class="intro">So, this has been a pretty big month for me.
+Not only in terms of the festive season, but also as I've <a href="/my-work/2015/12/01/welcome-to-a-rose-cast.html" title="A New Start | Welcome to A Rose Cast">relaunched my illustration and design business</a>.
+I've been relearning how to blog and promote my work, hopefully in a more successful way than before.</p>

+So what have I been up to over the month of December, not just in terms of work, but fun as well?

 <div class="row">
 	<div class="col-md-4"><a href="/my-work/2015/12/8/zahrah-portrait-illustration.html" title="Illustration and Rose Gold and Wood Pendant Necklace of Pink-Haired Astronomy Lover Zahrah"><img src="/assets/folio/portraits/portrait-illustration-zahrah.jpg" alt="Illustration and Rose Gold and Wood Pendant Necklace of Pink-Haired Astronomy Lover Zahrah by illustrator / artist Karen Murray of A Rose Cast"></a></div>